 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Four reasons why mobile marketing and commerce will changeBy a MCD columnist
+Four reasons why mobile marketing and commerce will changeBy

 The last few months have been the most exciting in the history of mobile marketing and commerce.
 Ignited by a string of acquisitions and fueled by sizable fourth-quarter campaigns, the industry is in a state of euphoria.
 It seems like the pieces are finally coming together for us to reach more than 200 million mobile phones in a big way.

 “Not so fast!” say the skeptics.
 “Despite all these addressable eyes and ears, mobile advertising spends are still small – probably less than $1 billion in 2010 – and most of it is from ringtones.”

 Maybe, but here are four reasons why it is all about to change.